markmandel/paddle-soccer/README.md

 This project works on Kubernetes [1.5.2](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG.md#v152) or higher, as it uses Kubernetes [StatefulSets](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/).

-If you have a [Google Cloud Platform](https://cloud.google.com/) Project configured and the [Google Cloud SDK](https://cloud.google.com/sdk/) installed, you can cd into the `infrastructure` folder, and run `make deploy` to deploy a three node cluster, as well as the accompanying firewall rules.  `make auth` will authenticate your local `kubectl` tooling with this cluster.
+If you have a [Google Cloud Platform](https://cloud.google.com/) Project configured and the [Google Cloud SDK](https://cloud.google.com/sdk/) installed, you can cd into the `infrastructure` folder, and run `make deploy` to deploy a 4 node cluster over 2 nodepools, as well as the accompanying firewall rules.  `make auth` will authenticate your local `kubectl` tooling with this cluster.

+### Node Pools
+- There are two [Node Pools](https://cloud.google.com/container-engine/docs/node-pools) withing this cluster.
+    - "apps" (Node Selector `role=apps`) - which is the area in which Sessons, Matchmaker and Nodescaler all run, so as to keep application separate from the game servers, and not have them impact CPU performance.
+    - "game-servers" (Node Selector `role=game-servers`) - for which game servers will be exclusively run on, and for ease of autoscaling.

 ### Game Server